TrackerControl/PlatformControl/README.md

 **Download and privacy analysis of iOS and Android apps at scale and over time.**

-The development of PlatformControl was led by Konrad Kollnig from the Computer Science Department, University of Oxford.
+The development of PlatformControl was led by [Konrad Kollnig](https://kollnig.net).

 ## Overview